Henry Sewell: Executive positions and Legislative Council

 In 1861, he was appointed by Fox to the Legislative Council, a position that he held until 1865.

 When fighting broke out with Māori in 1860 over land grievances, Sewell attempted to promote negotiation and compromise.
 Sewell, who was a mild pacifist, believed that conflict with Māori could only properly be resolved by introducing a fair method of land purchase, one which did not involve coercion.
 To this end, he twice proposed a Native Council Bill, which would have created Māori-run institutions with the authority to supervise all Māori land deals.
 Both attempts failed.
 Sewell later resigned from a post as Attorney-General over the government's land confiscation policies.
 Soon afterwards, he published a pamphlet entitled The New Zealand native rebellion, in which explained his views on the causes of (and solutions to) the conflict with Māori.

 Later in his political career, Sewell briefly held positions as Attorney-General, Minister of Justice, and Colonial Secretary (the latter being distinct from the Premiership by this time).

 During his career he represented the Town of Christchurch 1853–1856 (resigned) and 1860 (retired), and the Town of New Plymouth 1865–1866.
 He was defeated in 1866 for Lyttelton by Edward Hargreaves.
 He served on the Legislative Council from 1861 to 1865.

 Later life

-In 1873 Sewell retired from politics, and returned to England shortly afterwards.
-He died in Cambridge on 14 May 1879 and is buried in the Old Churchyard, Waresley, Huntingdonshire.
+In 1873, Sewell retired from politics and returned to England shortly afterwards.
+He died in Cambridge on 14 May 1879 and is buried in Waresley, Huntingdonshire.